 The spot for the night first seemed to be mosquito free but it again turned into another attack of the small torturers.
 I finally found out the way how to resist them: hanging my small mosquito net on a twig so it covers head entry hole of the bag and pouring cold air into the sleeping bag near my legs.
 This kept sleeping bag ventilated and mosquitoes could not get in.
 However, this consumed electricity.
 Another shock came when I realized that an app drained my battery overnight.
 I need to rethink my energy management.
 So from this day onward I only tracked with smartwatch and turned on the phone just for photos and orientation in the map.

 Climate change in a remote village

 Strážovské vrchy is beautiful mountain range.
 It is lot of up and down walk but the flower rich meadows with white rocks on horizon are sheer beauty.
 It was Saturday 15th June so the experience got spoiled by off-road motorcyclists.
 Though it is probably not allowed (as in the Czech Republic), it can be considered a national sport for young Slovakians.
 I could constantly hear different bands racing through forests and meadows.

 After passing below Vápeč (956) and recording the video above I stopped at about 5 pm at a water source to cook a dinner.
 A hiker appeared next to me, this one even on a longer hike from the Ukrainian border to Záhorie = further than most E8 hikers walk.
 It took him 20 days from the border.
 He gave me a tip on an electrical socket on the trail near Čičmany.

 The locals were right, as it is warming up the mosquitos are coming even here.
 Fortunatelly only handful of them so I could finally sleep for the full night.
-I can say I felt refreshed in the morning and confident that if something does not turn wrong, I can make it.
+I can say I felt refreshed in the morning and confident that if something would not turn wrong, I could make it.